someimportantcompany/dynazord/docs/Getting-Started.md

 ## Import

-Import or require this library into your project:
+Import or require _dynazord_ into your project:

 ```js
 const dynazord = require('dynazord');